martinjcepeda/course-dbt/greenery/Week 2 README.md

 I would also be interested in doing an EDA on demographic data covering gender, location, income, and other attributes.

 #### Explain the product mart models you added.
 Why did you organize the models in the way you did?
-I only added one intermediate model - users, this was a simple join to get more user information in one place.
+I only added two intermediate models - users and orders.
 I felt like the other staging models would require more complicated joins/transformations to have more value-add.
-I'd leave that to be a fact or dimension model.

 ![image](https://user-images.githubusercontent.com/124597021/233874869-aa4b7a4d-d31f-4acb-8ab9-b9bb69e0a895.png)